danishprakash/danishpraka.sh/pages/about.md

 ```
 ~ $ curl -s https://raw.githubusercontent.com/danishprakash/zf/master/zf | zsh
-OS:              linux
+OS:              GNU/Linux
+DISTRO:          openSUSE Tumbleweed
 KERNEL:          6.1.0-1-default
 SHELL:           zsh
 EDITOR:          nvim
 ```

 # colophon
 A lot of people message me asking about the theme of this website and what I used to built it.
-It's your typical static website with quite some time spent fiddling with the design to get it to where it is right now.
+It's your typical static website built using [kizai](https://github.com/danishprakash/kizai) with quite some time spent fiddling with the design to get it to where it is right now.
 You can find the source for this website on [Github](https://github.com/danishprakash/danishprakash.github.io).